 Most traders are losers, incentivizing LP not to hedge but rather to hold the risk.
 In which case, it is a zero-sum game: traders’ losses go into the pocket of the LP, and vice versa.
 There is no conflict of interest since LP cannot, in any case, manipulate the platform to put traders in disadvantage.

-- Dealing desk: a third option will exist, the Dealing Desk (DD).
+- A third option exists: a Dealing Desk (DD).

 DD will be a complex algorithm allowing several options for the LP.
 For example, the algorithm will analyze users’ trading records to rank them, in order to hedge the position of winning traders (A Book) while not hedging the one of losers or of beginners (B Book).
 LP will have the possibility to buy users data in order to be able to classify them.
 However, some users would not sell their data, and since a user is anonymous and can create an unlimited number of accounts, it may be difficult to categorize them; in which case the DD will allow LP to offer threshold hedging strategies: LP would choose a threshold, ie an amount to be risked periodically (daily, weekly or monthly); until this threshold is reached, the DD will opt for B Book’s strategy; but if it is, the DD will switch the pool’s positions to an A Book strategy.
 This option has many advantages and many nuances which will be outlined in a future article when DD is operational.

-Anyone can become a LP, by depositing collateral in DAI in an existing pool or create a new one and set rules and the strategy (A Book, B Book or DD), and if necessary connect to the price feed source’s API to cover the positions.
+Anyone can become a LP, by creating a new liquidity pool, run a desk node by staking JRT and set rules and the strategy (A Book, B Book or DD), and if necessary connect to the price feed source’s API to cover the positions.

 LPs that fail to provide sufficient liquidity, or that allow a margin call to pass, will lose the trust of users, who will probably stop trading with it.